johnbertrand/Check_Gluster/README.md

 #Gluster Check Plugin#
 Nagios health check for GlusterFS 3.3.
 It checks a volumes status, and if all the bricks are present.

 #CLI Usage#
 ```
 nagios@monitor:~/> ./check_gluster.pl -v data -n 2
 GLUSTER OK - Volume data is Stable
 ```
+Where -v is the volume name, and -n is the expected number of bricks.

 #Called via NRPE#
 ```